Windy.com weather forecast platform has enlarged its portfolio by adding interactive animated satellite imagery for the entire world.

 NOAA and JMA imagery is available every 10 minutes.
 Windy.com displays composite images for the last 12 hours.

-The interactive map composed of satellite imagery is available for both desktop and mobile browsers at windy.com.
+The interactive satellite imagery map is available for desktop and mobile browsers at windy.com.

 The map will be available for iPhone, iPad, and Android devices later in the summer.